-Desmond O'Donnell, senior associate from our family department and Stuart Price, solicitor from our private client department, speak with Spear's about pre-nuptial agreements for wealthy families.
+Desmond O'Donnell, senior associate from our family department, speak with Spear's about pre-nuptial agreements for wealthy families.

 Desmond and Stuart said, "Pre-nups are still prevalent in the HNW world as a useful tool to protect assets in the event of the breakdown of a marriage, but families who are increasingly concerned about the fallibility of the institution are looking for a more foolproof alternative".